Latest updates and advice

 Climate outlook

-Rainfall outlook for July 2025 from the Bureau of Meteorology, updated 19 June, shows below normal rain chances for most of the agricultural area.
-The seasonal rainfall outlook for June to August 2025 indicates below normal rainfall is likely for western parts of the agricultural area.
+Rainfall outlook for September 2025 from the Bureau of Meteorology, updated 14 August, shows near normal rain chances for most of the agricultural area.
+The seasonal rainfall outlook for September to November 2025 indicates near normal rainfall is likely for the agricultural area.
 See the Bureau’s seasonal outlook video for more details.

-Many international climate models have a neutral to above normal rainfall outlook for the South West Land Division for this period, from their June runs.
-A neutral outlook means extreme wet or dry events are less likely, and a wide range of rainfall amounts remains possible.
+Many international climate models have a neutral rainfall outlook for the South West Land Division for this period, from their August runs.

-The pattern of above normal temperatures continues through winter, with chances of unusually high daytime temperatures being elevated over most of Australia.
+The pattern of above normal temperatures continues into spring, with weaker chances of higher temperatures.

 Check monthly updates in DPIRD's Seasonal Climate OutlookClimate resources